-Analysis of a Compact UWB Antenna with Integrated Dual-Band Notch Features for Wireless Body Area Network Applications
+Analysis of a Compact UWB Antenna with Integrated Band-Notched Feature for Wireless Body Area Network Applications

-This paper presents an analysis of a compact dual-band ultra-wideband (UWB) antenna designed for Wireless Body Area Network (WBAN) applications.
-The antenna operates between 3.2 GHz and 13.7 GHz with two notched frequencies using H and U slots on the patch and feedline, respectively, at 5.4-5.6 GHz for notching Wi-Fi/ISM and 6.5 GHz - 8.2 GHz for notching.
-The antenna's dimensions were optimized using a genetic algorithm embedded in the HFSS and CST software to achieve a compact size of 26 mm × 27 mm in a semi-circular shape with a radius of 12 mm.
-The specific absorption rate (SAR) level from the antenna was reduced by using a defected ground structure (DGS) and rectangular slots.
-The performance of the antenna was evaluated based on some important metric used for analyzing antenna performance.
-The simulation results show that the antenna achieved a return loss of -10 dB within 3.2 GHz to 13.7 GHz with a gain of 5 dBi.
+This paper presents an analysis of a compact band-notched ultra-wideband antenna intended for Wireless Body Area Network applications.
+The antenna operates between 3.4 GHz and 12.9 GHz with notched frequency using H and U slots on the patch and feedline for notching 6.5 GHz – 7.9 GHz band.
+By employing a genetic algorithm, the antenna dimensions were refined to obtain a compact semi-circular configuration with overall dimensions of 26 mm × 27 mm and a 12 mm radius.
+A reduction in the specific absorption rate was achieved by integrating a defected ground structure along with rectangular slots into the antenna design.
+The antenna performance was assessed using several key antenna parameters.
+According to the simulation outcomes, the antenna achieves a return loss below −10 dB from 3.4 GHz to 12.9 GHz and provides an average gain of 6.4 dBi.
 Also, the developed antenna showed a significant improvement in SAR reduction to a level of 0.8 W/kg averaged over one gram of tissue, which is within the safe limits of the Federal Communications Commission (FCC) for low-power devices and therefore suitable for WBAN applications.
-Furthermore, the antenna has good impedance matching.
+In addition, the antenna demonstrates effective impedance matching.
 The average Poynting value of 4.09 W/m2, which is evenly distributed over the patch and the feedline of the antenna, revealed a uniform radiated power density of the antenna.
 This value is 29.5% less than the safe limit announced by the FCC.

 Downloads